Welcome to the virtual exhibit page for Ossining Women’s History Month 2025!

 In 1851, Sojourner Truth gave her famous “Ain’t I a Woman” speech at the Ohio Women’s Rights Convention.

-Now, the thing is, this is probably not at all an accurate representation of the speech Truth gave.
+Today it’s believed that this is probably not at all an accurate representation of the speech Truth gave.
 A transcription was published at the time and is very unlike the version that has become associated with Truth.
-It wasn’t until 1863 (hmm, what was happening then?) that the version linked to above became the accepted version.
-(For more on this, check out Wikipedia here.)
-But let’s just say it sounds pretty stereotypical linguistically and not at all like someone who spoke with a Dutch accent.
+In fact, it wasn’t until 1863, at the height of the Civil War, that the version linked to above became the accepted version.
+(For more on this, check out the Sojourner Truth Project here.)
+But let’s just say the popular speech sounds pretty racially stereotyped linguistically and not at all like it came from someone who spoke with a Dutch accent.

 Regardless, I think we can agree that Truth’s speech enlightened many who heard it, as did her life story.